 What can cause Upper Limb Disorder?

 Risk factors include repetitive or prolonged tasks such as a computer or manual work.
 The risk is increased if these repetitive or forceful movements are allied with a poor posture.

 How can ULD be prevented?

-- Changing your way of working can considerably relieve symptoms of ULD.
-Often, those that work in an office are prone to carrying out repetitive, uncomfortable actions or sustained positions.
+Changing your way of working can considerably relieve symptoms of ULD.
+Often, those who work in an office are prone to carrying out repetitive, uncomfortable actions or sustained positions.
 It is important to work with your employer to identify and change conditions that may lead to or exacerbate your condition.
-Take an office chair for example, one size does not fit all and individuals have different needs related to their body size, age, abilities and health.
+Take an office chair, for example, one size does not fit all and individuals have different needs related to their body size, age, abilities, and health.

-- Your employer needs to encourage regular short and frequent pauses in intensive work.
-Display Screen Equipment Regulations require employers to train employees in correct use of display screen equipment (DSE), provide suitable furniture and periodic assessments if DSE are used for more than one hour daily.
-This may include adjustable chairs, platforms and foot rests.
-If equipment is provided specifically for you, make sure you use it correctly.
+Your employer needs to encourage regular short and frequent pauses in intensive work.
+Display Screen Equipment Regulations require employers to train employees incorrect use of display screen equipment (DSE), provide suitable furniture, and periodic assessments if DSE is used for more than one hour daily.
+This may include adjustable chairs, platforms, and footrests.
+If the equipment is provided specifically for you, make sure you use it correctly.